rhonaCA/html-css-exercises/01-html-basics.md

 ### Challenge 1

-- Copy the markdown below and preview it in VSCode
+- Copy the markdown below and preview it in VSCode ( some previews include a line underneath the table header, can't do this in normal html )
 - Recreate what this looks like in HTML

 ```md